-What has been most gratifying thing about building your social enterprise over the last 5 years?
+Q: What has been most gratifying thing about building your social enterprise over the last 5 years?

 At the end of each year, we tally up the donations to our nonprofit partners.
 In 2017 alone, we donated more than $10,000 to our partners, helping them further their missions and make even greater impact in protecting our oceans and marine life around the world.

-What is the future for Cape Clasp, what are some of your plans and goals going forward?
+Q: What is the future for Cape Clasp, what are some of your plans and goals going forward?

 Cape Clasp is looking forward to growing its nonprofit partnership model to continue to support marine causes.

 Each design will serve as a daily reminder for our customers to make simple lifestyle changes that can have a huge impact on our environment, whether that’s to skip the straw or turning to reusable bags instead of plastic ones.

-What is some quick advice you can give to aspiring social entrepreneurs out there that want to start a brand with impact and purpose?
+Q: What is some quick advice you can give to aspiring social entrepreneurs out there that want to start a brand with impact and purpose?

 My advice is: you only have one life, so make it yours!
 Find what you love to do and pursue it relentlessly.
 Stop treading water and start making waves.

 Grant is the founder of Causeartist, one of the most influential impact business platforms in the world.
-Since 2013, Causeartist has been read in over 200 countries.
-Grant has personally interviewed over 600 impact entrepreneurs from around the world, highlighting innovations in ethical fashion, climate change, ethical technology, impact investing, and sustainable travel.
+Since 2013, Causeartist has been read in over 150 countries.
+Grant has personally interviewed 700+ impact entrepreneurs from around the world, highlighting innovations in ethical fashion, climate change, ethical technology, impact investing, and sustainable travel.